centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-remote-server/using-packages.md

 These packages can be installed on CentOS 7, on Alma/RHEL/Oracle Linux 8 and on Debian 11.

+You must run the installation procedure as a privileged user.

+## Prerequisites

-After installing your server, consider updating your operating system via the
+After installing your server, update your operating system using the following
 command:

 <Tabs groupId="sync">